Registered Agent Requirements in Delaware

 Why Delaware Registered Agent Service Matters More Here

-Delaware is unique.
-Over 1.9 million entities are registered in the state, most of which operate from other states or countries.
-For these entities, the registered agent is their only connection to Delaware — and therefore the only way courts and the Division of Corporations can reach them.
+Delaware registers an enormous number of entities, and most of them operate from somewhere else entirely.
+For those companies the registered agent is the entity's only physical connection to Delaware, and therefore the only channel through which courts and the Division of Corporations can reach it.

 If your registered agent fails: